influxdata/docs-v2/content/influxdb/v2.7/query-data/flux/regular-expressions.md

 ```

 ### Drop columns matching a regex
-The following example drops columns whose names do not being with `_`.
+The following example drops columns whose names do not begin with `_`.

 ```js
 from(bucket: "example-bucket")